With Bidii Baby Foods, first foods make a big impact on the next generation

 Because reservation land is held in trust, it can’t be used as collateral in traditional loans to purchase equipment or other farming necessities.
 “The U.S. government owns that land, so you can’t leverage a line of credit,” Ben said.
 “What’s unique here with our Farmer-in-REZidence program is how to help teach young, beginner, Indigenous farmers how to access capital and resources.”

-On Navajo Nation, the tribe issues specific permits for different types of land use.
+On Navajo Nation, the Tribe issues specific permits for different types of land use.
 With a two-acre business lease, the Bens hope they can build a processing facility for Bidii Baby Foods.
 They currently transport crops to a reservation border town an hour and a half away for processing.

 The Specialty Crop Block Grant is also funding the construction of a new hoophouse, which Mary Ben hopes can serve as a model for repurposing available infrastructure, namely a large number of greenhouses left vacant after the bust of an industrial-sized marijuana farm near Shiprock.